-The job opportunities have continued to grow in the field rapidly (as I wrote about here,) but you don’t have to wait for the right job in the right place.
+The job opportunities continue to grow in the field but you don’t have to wait for the right job in the right place.
 You can begin now, where you are.
 There are solutions.

 The surgeon had an incredible impact in an unlikely environment.
 And ultimately an astonishing payoff.
-He recently accepted a position practicing Functional Medicine full time at a new practice that opened up in his area.
+He later accepted a position practicing Functional Medicine at a new practice that opened up in his area.

 All the providers who are getting education in Integrative and Functional Medicine are on the right track.
 Starting with the education gets you going.
-And anytime you take an opportunity to use your training to educate, you are gaining valuable experience that a future employer will appreciate.
+And anytime you take an opportunity to use your training to educate, you’re gaining valuable experience that a future employer will appreciate.

 Patient demand for Integrative and Functional Medicine continues to grow.
 We need educated providers to respond to this demand.

 Start where you are.
 Use your education.
 Do what you can.

 - Why Get an Education in Integrative and Functional Medicine?